 I Hate My Kids: The Struggles Of Parenting

-Updated March 12, 2024by Regain Editorial Team
+Updated October 8, 2024by Regain Editorial Team

 It is not exactly a secret that being a parent can be difficult.
 After all, parents are tasked with turning their children into responsible people in society, and there are infinite factors out there that can hinder those efforts.

 And there are sometimes that even the best of parents thinks, “I hate my children.”
-That last sentence feels like a heavy and one, and it certainly can be.
+That last sentence feels like a heavy one, and it certainly can be.
 But there is often a misconception about disliking your kids or feeling like you hate your children.

 Here’s the thing: even if you have thought, “I feel like I hate my children,” it isn’t necessarily the truth.
 There is much more to these simple thoughts than meets the eye, and it takes a little bit of learning to truly understand those feelings.